mattcroat/joy-of-code/posts/sveltekit-markdown-blog/sveltekit-markdown-blog.md

 [Add a new project on Vercel](https://vercel.com/new) and **import** your repository.
 You can leave the default options and press **deploy** which should take a minute.

-Look at the **Building** output in case you run into errors in which case just stay calm and read the error like you would in local development because you probably forgot something or made a typo.

-You should be greeted by a celebratory screen 🎉 where you can tap **Continue to Dashboard** and then tap **Visit** to see the site.

-If you don't like the name of the random URL Vercel assigned to your project go to **Settings** > **Domains** and tap **Edit** and give it a new domain name that ends with **.vercel.app** like **shakespeare.vercel.app** which is a great name already without having to use a custom domain name.
+> 🐿️ You can change the name of the URL Vercel assigned to your project if you go to **Settings** > **Domains**.

-Each time you push to the GitHub repository Vercel is going to **redeploy** and **run the build** and **bust the cache** because it's integrated with GitHub.
+Each time you push to your GitHub repository Vercel is going to redeploy and run the build since it's integrated with GitHub.

-That's it! 🎉
+Congrats! 🎉